 Disputes are unfortunate in any professional relationship, but an accountant can minimize the potential for litigation by specifying a dispute resolution process in the proposal.

-• Resolution Mechanism – Proposals should outline a clear procedure for resolving disputes.
+- Resolution Mechanism – Proposals for accountants should outline a clear procedure for resolving disputes.
 This may involve mediation, arbitration, or using a specific legal forum within a designated jurisdiction.
 Such clauses can prevent protracted litigation and provide an efficient means for resolving conflicts.

 7. Client Obligations